Clown-Machine/ClawMachine/README.md

 │    ├── images                # Images used in the readme
 │    └── STL                   # STLs to 3D print to mount circuit boards on the machine ├── source
+│    ├── Bluetooth             # Manages bluetooth connection
 │    ├── motors                # CMake toolchains for cross-compiling
-│    ├── bluetooth             # ImmortalThreads runtime library
 │    ├── joystick              # ImmortalThreads runtime library
 │    ├── screen                # ImmortalThreads runtime library
 │    └── ...                   # Test applications